 What you can expect during the screening

-- A urine drug screen – it is suggested you wear comfortable, loose fitting clothing and drink plenty of water prior to your appointment.
+- A urine drug screen.
+Wear comfortable, loose fitting clothing to your appointment, and drink plenty of water prior to your appointment.

 - An update of any missing required immunizations and titers, and tuberculosis skin testing (not performed if employee had a previous position reaction).
 Immunization requirements are as follows:

-- Measles, Mumps & Rubella (MMR): Documentation includes: (1) laboratory evidence of measles, mumps and rubella immunity, or (2) documentation of having received 1 MMR (2 if born in 1957 or later).
+- Measles, Mumps and Rubella (MMR): Documentation includes: (1) laboratory evidence of measles, mumps and rubella immunity, or (2) documentation of having received 1 MMR (2 if born in 1957 or later).

-- Tetanus/Diphtheria/Pertussis (Td/Tdap): All employees, regardless of age, must provide documentation of, or receive a single dose of Tdap as soon as feasible if they have not previously received Tdap, regardless of the time since the last Td dose.
+- Tetanus/Diphtheria/Pertussis (Td/Tdap): All employees, regardless of age, must provide documentation of Tdap, or receive a single dose of Tdap as soon as feasible if they have not previously received Tdap, regardless of the time since the last Td dose.

-CONTACT US: Call to schedule an employee health screening as soon as you receive your offer letter.
-(603) 653-3850
+Call us at 603-653-3850 to schedule an employee health screening as soon as you receive your offer letter.